nikhilpktcr/micro-task-scheduler/README.md

 ### Example

-Here's a complete example demonstrating how to use the Microtask Scheduler:
+Here's a complete example demonstrating how to use the Micro task Scheduler:

 ```bash
 import { addTask, removeTask, startTask, stopTask, startAll, stopAll } from 'micro-task-scheduler';